timm/timm.github.io/index.md

 We found a house with a nice pool out back.
 Just want every ozzie wants:  an oasis in his outback.<br clear=all>

-##Wanted: grad students!

-_Aug1'14_

-I am looking for 3 talented grad students (Ph.D., preferred, or Masters).
-Topic areas relate to AI and SE.
-To apply,  come talk to me!